 Understanding how amphetamine withdrawal is likely to impact your recovery from addiction is crucial to future success with sobriety.
 Withdrawal symptoms are common when someone stops using a substance after they have become physically or psychologically dependent upon it.
-These symptoms can make stopping drug use seem impossible.
+These symptoms of withdrawal can make stopping drug use seem impossible.

 But getting answers to questions, such as how long does amphetamine withdrawal last, can make a difference in the outcome of a person’s recovery.
 Knowing that there’s an end in sight and how to deal with withdrawal while it lasts helps someone feel more positive about their future drug-free life.

-How Amphetamines Create Dependency
+Withdrawal Syndrome – How Amphetamines Create Dependency

 Amphetamines and prescription stimulants create dependency in a few ways.
 First, they can create physical dependency because of the ways they affect your brain.
 Specifically, amphetamines increase the amount of certain hormones and chemicals in your brain, including dopamine.